Free CAST Practice Test for Construction and Skilled Trades

 CAST Graphic Arithmetic Sample Questions

-Use the drawing of the building below to answer the following 4 questions.
+Use the diagram below to answer the following 4 questions.

 Answer